DataQUARIUM/openconvos-system/README.md

 With OpenCONVOS everyone is able to search recent or old discussions of friends or other persons.
 Multiple types of content are supported (text, image and audio/video).

 At the same time, OpenCONVOS allows users to submit conversations directly to the system.

-There is a daily upload limit (250 conversations per day) in order to be able to control possible site abuse and avoid spamming.
-If this limit has been reached then you will still be able to submit conversations and we will publish them afterwards.

 ![alt tag](https://raw.githubusercontent.com/Softdonkey/openconvos/master/assets/conversation.png)